liferay-search/liferay-docs/en/user/articles/110-collaboration/03-sync/03-sync-desktop/04-sync-folder.markdown

 [TOC levels=1-4]

-Once you configure and run Sync, Sync automatically uploads to @product@ any files you add or modify in your Sync folder.
+Once you configure and run Sync, Sync automatically uploads to @sharepoint@ any files you add or modify in your Sync folder.
 Sync also downloads to your Sync folder any file changes by other users.
 If you delete a file in your Sync folder, Sync also deletes it from the server and other clients.
 You should